lauralazzaro/todo-webservices/contributions.md

   ```

 - **Open a Pull Request**:
-Go to the original repository and open a Pull Request from your forked repository.
+In the original repository and open a Pull Request from your forked repository.
 Describe your changes in detail in the Pull Request.

 ## Coding Standards